Tax Treatment for American Contractors Employed at the Joint Defense Facility at Pine Gap | JDFPG Tax Planning

 The United States Court of Appeals for the DC Circuit found that Congress intended to codify the “later-in-time” principle when it enacted Section 7852(d)(1), which focuses on timing to find which controls regardless of whether there is a conflict between two treaties.

-The 1966 Defense Treaty came before the 1982 Income Tax Treaty.
+The 1966 Defense Agreement came before the 1982 Income Tax Treaty.
 The 1982 Income Tax Treaty came later.
 Moreover, the 1982 Income Tax Treaty specifically addressed cross-border tax implications between the U.S. and Australia.
 Both are treaties; the income tax treaty came later and specifically addressed governmental-type work, which includes private contractors overseas.
 Therefore, it controls as being both later-in-time and more comprehensive and specific to tax matters and was signed by the Secretary of the Treasury; case closed.

 Even more compelling is the added fact that the technical explanations to the income tax treaties specifically address the tax implications for individuals working for private defense contracting companies performing governmental functions on behalf of their country while in another country, which is the exact situation Americans at JDFPG find themselves in.